 Phishing is a form of fraud where an attacker tries to learn information such as login credentials or account information.
 Often, criminals masquerade as a reputable entity or person via email, IM or other communication channels.
 Phishing scams are typically fraudulent email messages appearing to come from legitimate enterprises like your college, internet service provider, bank etc, mainly targetted at stealing your money.

 Cybercriminals can do this by installing malicious software on your computer or stealing personal information off your computer.
-They also use social engineering to convince you to install malicious software or hand over personal information under false pretenses.
+They also use social engineering to convince you to install malicious software.
+The worst-case scenario is when they require you to hand over personal information under false pretences.
 The perpetrators then use this private information to commit identity theft.
 Typically a victim receives a message that appears to have been sent by a known contact or organisation.
 An attachment or links in the message may install malware on the user’s device or direct them to a malicious website set up to trick them into divulging personal and financial information, such as passwords, account IDs or credit card details.

 Phishing attacks directed at specific individuals, roles, or organisations.
 Attackers may go to great lengths to gather specific personal or institutional information in the hope of making the attack more believable and increasing the likelihood of its success.
-The best defense against spear phishing is to carefully, securely discard information that could be used in such an attack.
+The best defence against spear phishing is to carefully, securely discard information that could be used in such an attack.

 How to Deal with Phishing Scams

 If you’re concerned about your account or need to reach an organisation you do business with, call the number on your financial statements or on the back of your credit card.
 If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.
-You are also advised to lodge a report with your local authorities to ensure the personal information you provided is not misused in any way.
+You also need to lodge a report with your local authorities to secure your personal information in any way.
 If you need any help on any IT Security Services, feel free to contact IT Solution.